DevExpress/eslint-config-devextreme/README.md

 - **Overrides**

-  - Tests can use any type of dependencies.
+  - Allow using any types of dependencies:

     ```javascript
     'import/no-extraneous-dependencies': 'off'
     ```

-  - We should test event handlers that use modified params to work.
+  - Allow modifying parameters in event handlers to test these use cases:

     ```javascript
     'no-param-reassign': ['error', { 'props': false }],
     ```

-  - It's a common case for the TestCafe tests that does not affect the performance.
+  - Allow `await` inside of loops.
+This is a common case for TestCafe tests.

     ```javascript
     'no-await-in-loop': 'off'